[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 "Dadadako" is a unique name for the Bon Odori dance in Kamo Aosa.
 This Bon Odori dance had a long history but ceased around 1998.
 However, it was revived in 2010 thanks to a proposal by university students and continues to this day.

-Be amazed by the strange rock formations at Kankane Cave and Osanbashi Pier
+I was deeply impressed by the unique rock formations such as Kankane Cave and Osanbashi Pier

 Shiraito Falls, "Oga no Shimakaze" (Oga Island Breeze), from a manuscript in the Akita Prefectural Museum